Alexander Whatley oct 2020 2

 • Recommendations

-Alexander Whatley is a highly respected barrister with expertise in a range of commercial disputes.
-He is sought after for expertise in areas including breach of trust, contractual disputes and property matters.
+Alexander Whatley of 3PB Barristers is a highly respected barrister with expertise in a range of commercial disputes.
+He is sought after for his prowess in areas including breach of trust, contractual disputes and property matters.

 Strengths: